AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

 ## Unenrollment for learners {#unenrollmentforlearners}

 While creating certifications, Administrator has an option to select whether learners can unenroll themselves from the certification.
-If Administrator selects the option, then learner can unenroll themselves.&nbsp;
+If Administrator selects the option, then learner can unenroll themselves.

 ![](assets/unenrollment.png)